patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/about-pf.md

 Global variables define and enforce style elements (like global values for color, spacing, and font size) across the entire system.

 **Component variables**
-Component variables are used for define custom properties at the component level.
+Component variables are used to define custom properties at the component level.
 Component variables are always defined by global variables.

 [Learn more and view CSS variables](/documentation/react/css-variables/)